canada-ca/accelerators_accelerateurs-gcp/deployment-templates/Terraform/guardrails/README.md

 Once the values are updated you can run the Terraform script to provision the necessary infrastructure.

+#### 2. Terraform apply

 Terraform apply will prompt you for confirmation to proceed.

 ```
 terraform init

 terraform apply -var-file variables.tfvar
 ```

-If you receive a billing permissions exception - check that your user has access to assign a billing account to a project in IAM | Resource Manager at the organization level via https://console.cloud.google.com/cloud-resource-manager
+If you receive a billing permissions exception - check that your user has access to assign a billing account to a project in IAM via the `Billing Account Administrator` role on the billing account | Resource Manager at the organization level via https://console.cloud.google.com/cloud-resource-manager

 Once the script completes you will have the necessary resources to proceed with the guardrails installation.
-This process should take about 5 minutes.
+This process should take under 5 minutes.

 ## How does using this help enforce the 30 Day Guardrails?

 Creates the logging and monitoring resources required by Guardrails #4, 11

-Creates the base networking and firewall rules to comply with Guardrails #8,9
+Creates the base networking and firewall rules to comply with Guardrails #8, 9

 Creates and Organization Policy to prevent resources from being deployed outside of the Canadian Region (`northamerica-northeast1`) to comply with Guardrail #5.

 ## Next Steps

+### Guardrails 1 and 2: Set MFA
+Guardrails 1 and 2 will require MFA set on the super admin account and the organization.
+Consult the security controls evidence procedure at https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/blob/main/docs/google-cloud-security-controls.md#guardrails-evidence-package

+## Validation

 Now that you have a baseline infrastructure set up for the guardrails you can now run the Guardrails Validator tool.
 Instructions for how to install and run the validator can be found at [https://github.com/canada-ca/cloud-guardrails-gcp/blob/main/guardrails-validation](https://github.com/canada-ca/cloud-guardrails-gcp/blob/main/guardrails-validation/README.md).